research strands

 ArtSpaceCity (ASC) is one of five research strands in the Centre for Postdigital Cultures (CPC) which is based in the Institute for Creative Cultures (ICC) at Coventry University (CU).
 The aim of ASC is to enquire into how art, design, film, digital technologies, and cultural institutions contribute to making a more socially just city.

 We think that the production of cultural artefacts and the way they are received and used by us creates new social behaviours as well as new spatial paradigms.
 Digital technologies play a significant role in our everyday lives, these platforms and interfaces are important to the way in which the city thrives socially as well as economically.
 The use of technologies has steered the formulation of Smart cities as a new urban paradigm in city development managed by property ownership and for commercial gain.
 In this context, for ASC researchers the well-being of all their inhabitants – including animals, plants, buildings, and land formations must feature as a key part of the design of cities and their infrastructures.
 We prefer the idea of the ‘silly city’ to the smart city.
 A ‘silly city’ positions the well-being of publics, and the non-human at the centre of urban life.
 This approach sees us figuring out ways for future placemaking, that are neither top down nor bottom up.
 The tools we use include critical urban studies, critical infrastructure studies, post humanism, postdigital cultures, political science, sustainable development, media studies, critical race studies, cultural geography, activism, art, design, and architecture.
 Through our research, we host projects that explore how publicly funded cultural institutions can contribute to the making of more democratic cities.
 Most of our research activity is practice-led and action-based.
-For example, theSpatial Practices in Art and ArChitecture for Empathetic Exchange’ project (SPACEX RISE) enquires into societal benefits of spatial practice projects – specifically the role they can play in instigating public exchange and promoting empathetic ways of living together in urban space – among community leaders, voluntary organisations, cultural institutions, key local government departments and the public.
+For example, the ‘Spatial Practices in Art and ArChitecture for Empathetic Exchange’ project (SPACEX RISE) enquires into societal benefits of spatial practice projects – specifically the role they can play in instigating public exchange and promoting empathetic ways of living together in urban space – among community leaders, voluntary organisations, cultural institutions, key local government departments and the public.
 We also publish on the benefits and limitations of practice research as a method for action in the city.
 Our PGR community’s practice-led research contributes to the aims and interests of the ASC, investigating the relationship between space and artistic practice with a view to the positive societal change.

 team

 Mahsa Alami Fariman is a researcher, educator and urbanist based at Coventry University.
 Having studied architecture and urbanism in Iran and the UK, she has worked in a number of multidisciplinary architecture and design practices in the Middle East.
 Prior to joining Coventry University in 2022, she has studied PhD in urban sociology and working as Associate Lecturer at Goldsmiths University of London, as well as research assistant at University of Warwick and De Montfort University.
 She is a Fellow of the Higher Education Academy and works as Assistant Lecturer in Planning and Urban Environments based at Coventry University’s School of Energy, Construction and Environment where she teaches on human geography- and built environment-related subjects.
 Mahsa’s research intersects urban sociology, gender and feminist studies, architecture and urban planning.
-She is currently co-editing a book entitled: City, Public Space and Body: The Embodied Experience of Urban Life
+She is currently co-editing a book entitled: City, Public Space and Body: The Embodied Experience of Urban Life.

-Ahmadreza Hakiminejad is an urbanist, educator and researcher based in the UK.
-He is Lecturer in Architecture and Urban Studies in the School of Energy, Construction and Environment, Coventry University.
-He has taught in the British HE since 2013 and completed his PhD in Built Environment in 2018.
-Prior to joining academia, Ahmadreza has worked as an architect in the Middle East in both public and private sector roles.
-He is a member of the Editorial Team for the journal: Engineering Future Sustainability, a member of The Society of Architectural Historians of Great Britain, and a Fellow of the Higher Education Academy.
-He is also a jury member in the international architecture and design competition: Tamayouz Excellence Award.
-His research interests revolve around critical urban theory, politics of space, urban and architectural history and theory, and urban sociology.
-He is currently co-editing a book entitled: City, Public Space and Body: The Embodied Experience of Urban Life.
+Dr. Ahmadreza Hakiminejad is Lecturer in Architecture based in the Leeds School of Arts at Leeds Beckett University.
+He has studied architecture, spatial planning and urban design in Iran and the UK and has previously worked in architecture and design practices in the Middle East.
+He is a member of the editorial team for the journal Engineering Future Sustainability, a member of The Society of Architectural Historians of Great Britain, and a Fellow of the Higher Education Academy.
+He is also a jury member in the international architecture and design competition, the Tamayouz Excellence Award.
+His research interests revolve around critical urban theory, politics of space, architectural humanities, and urban sociology.
+He is currently co-editing a book for Routledge entitled City, Public Space and Body: The Embodied Experience of Urban Life.

 Mel Jordan is professor of art and the public sphere.
 She is the leader of the research strand ArtSpaceCity, in the Centre for Postdigital Cultures, Coventry University, UK.
 From 2016 to 2019, she was head of Contemporary Art Practice at the Royal College of Art, UK.
 In 2018, Jordan (along with Andy Hewitt) formed the Partisan Social Club, before which she worked in the collective Freee (with Dave Beech and Andy Hewitt).
 Her research is concerned with the potential of art as a political tool through its role as a form of opinion formation in the public domain.
 As part of the Partisan Social Club, she has exhibited at Coventry Biennial; Beaconsfield Gallery Vauxhall, London; and Edinburgh Printmakers.
 Recent journal articles include ‘Toppling Statues, Affective Publics and the Lessons of Black Lives Matter Movement’, (2021); ‘Depoliticization, participation and social art practice: On the function of social art practice for politicization’, (2022); ‘On practising politicized practice: What do we learn?’, (2022).
 She is PI for the Spatial Practices in Art and ArChitecture for Empathetic EXchange (SPACEX RISE) project.
 This is an ongoing project funded by the European Union’s HORIZON 2020 Marie Sklodowska-Curie Actions (MSCA) Research and Innovation Staff Exchange (RISE) project number 872561 (https://www.spacex-rise.org/).
 She is currently working on a book entitled ‘Spatial Practices and the Urban Commons’.